MahmudolHasan/performance-testing/README.md

 ### Report Generation
 Report Generation will be the same procedure for each test.
 We will use the non-GUI option/command prompt to create a report.<br>
+*Run these commands from the bin folder of the jmeter installation folder.*
 \
 Creating .jtl file: <br>
 `jmeter -n -t jmx_filepath -l jtl_filepath`